 Have no coding experience?
 Still, you can create a website using CMS.
 As I mentioned in the previous point, the developers and designers of the CMS have already done that job for you.

 However, to get the most out of open-source systems like Drupal and WordPress, you need some coding knowledge.
 At some point, you feel the need to make some small tweaks, which may require only a few lines of code.
-But without any idea of coding, you will have to depend on someone else to perform the job.
-It’s like going for a long road trip without even knowing how to change a punctured tyre.

 Another option if you have zero coding knowledge is to choose a hosted CMS.
-In that case, the platform’s support team will always be there to help you out.
+In that case, the platform’s support team will be there always to help you out.

 Again, since everything is pre-built, you don’t need to spend any money on design or development.
 The minimum requirements to start a CMS-powered website is a domain name and a hosting provider.